fbpx

 To Experience the Diversity of African Wildlife

 Driving through Africa will give you a unique chance to see giraffes, elephants, zebras, antelopes, leopards, and hippos in their natural habitat.
 Not to mention ostriches and lions.
-Paul Clayton reminisces over how he found both along the main road from Nata to Kasane in Botswana, for example.

 To Witness Achingly Beautiful Sunsets and Clear Night Skies

-The rally is not about who reaches the finish line first, so you will be able to drive at your own pace and stop every time you feel you need to spend more time in one place.
+You will be able to drive at your own pace and stop every time you feel you need to spend more time in one place.
 You’ll witness the sunset in the most amazing places on earth, and you can even camp out in the complete quietness of a park and gaze at the stars before you doze off after an exhausting day.

 Tip: While you can set up camp almost everywhere in Africa without permission, it is safer to pick a designated campsite for your overnight sleep.